StackStorm/showcase-ansible-chatops/README.md

 ```sh
 vagrant up
 ```
+Installation takes some time.

 #### 3. Try ChatOps
-If you can see your bot online in Slack, you're ready to type some chat commands.
+You should see your bot online in Slack and now you're ready to type some chat commands.
 Don't forget to invite first your bot into the Slack channel: `/invite <your-bot-name>`.
 Your first ChatOps command is:
 ```
 !help
 ```